animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 > Inheritance can be at its most useful when inheriting from contracts previously defined by other programmers.
 There are a lot of contracts out there that already offer functions you want in your code.

-#### Visibility
+#### Visibility Modifiers

 We already discussed private and public visibility.
 Once we are using inheritance and interacting with other contracts there are other types of visibility that become important.
 Internal and external visibility.

 ##### Internal

-With private visibility, a function or variable can only be called from within the contract it is defined in.
+Previously, with the private visibility modifier, a function or variable can only be called from within the contract it is defined in.
 With internal visibility it can be called from the contract it is defined in **and** contracts that inherit it.

 ```solidity